-The issues found in the Molecule Token smart contract code do not pose a considerable risk.
+The issues found in the MetaBomb Token smart contract code do not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
-The low-risk issue found is a state variable visibility is not set.
+The low-risk issues found some floating pragma is set.
 The current pragma Solidity directive is ""^0.8.0"".
-Specifying a fixed compiler version is recommended to ensure that the bytecode produced does not vary between builds.
+It is recommended to specify a fixed compiler version to ensure that the bytecode produced does not vary between builds.
 This is especially important if you rely on bytecode-level verification of the code.